 That in the Attorney General’s conflicted and therefore void response to the Emergency Motion, dated August 14, 2012, they too appear to be just as confused as to how many Defendants are sued under the Amended Complaint, when claiming, “Plaintiff alleges that an ‘amended Rico and Antitrust Lawsuit’ against 3787 defendants, including federal and state judges, has been approved by this Court.”
 Plaintiff does not allege this, as the fact is that the Court approved an Amended Complaint by Order on August 14, 2008, “the Court has received plaintiffs’ request to file an Amended Complaint.
 Plaintiffs’ request is granted” and in that approved Amended Complaint there are well over 3,787 Defendants listed, as evidenced herein.

-That the New York Attorney General’s response should be stricken in entirety due to the prevailing Conflicts of Interest their self-representations and conflicted representations of the State of New York Defendants creates, as more fully defined in Plaintiff’s Motion to Rehear #2 and remove the Attorney General, as fully incorporated by reference herein.
+That the New York Attorney General’s response should be stricken in entirety due to the prevailing Conflicts of Interest their self-representations and conflicted representations of the State of New York Defendants creates, as more fully defined in Plaintiff’s Motion to Rehear #2 and Remove the Attorney General, as fully incorporated by reference herein.

 That Defendant Proskauer’s conflicted and therefore technically void response to the Emergency Motion, dated August 13, 2012, also appears to be confused on just who is a Defendant under the Amended Complaint, when claiming, “His [Plaintiff’s] requests for relief are summarized on pages 61-62 of his 286 page submission (Doc.
 No. 138).
 As part of the relief requested, he seeks leave to name almost four thousand enumerated individuals and corporate entities as defendants in a reinstituted action” and “Indeed, Bernstein flaunts the Court's prior ruling, as he now seeks to sue not hundreds - but thousands of defendants, virtually none of whom he alleges to have engaged in wrongdoing.
 Overwhelmingly, he has apparently copied the names of thousands of proposed new defendants from (outdated) law firm, industry and government directories…” These statements are false and intentionally misleading as they attempt to claim that these are new Defendants, when they were all Defendants in the Amended Complaint.

 That Proskauer’s response should first be stricken in entirety due to the prevailing Conflicts of Interest their self-representations has created since the start of this action, as Proskauer is (i) the main Defendant in the RICO allegations regarding the theft of Plaintiff’s Intellectual Property, (ii) Plaintiff was Proskauer’s former client for Corporate and Intellectual Property, (iii) Proskauer is now representing themselves in this case in several conflicted capacities both Pro Se and then representing select other Proskauer Defendants as counsel, both personally and professionally, where Pro Se Defendants can only represent themselves and not others and (iv) where Proskauer is only representing select Partners, Associates and Of Counsel when every one of them has been sued.

-As illustrated in the August 13, 2012 response Proskauer Partner Gregg M. Mashberg responded for only the following Defendants, “Attorneys pro se for Proskauer Rose LLP, and Attorneys for Kenneth Rubenstein, Steven C Krane, and the Estate of Stephen Rackow Kaye.”
+That as illustrated in the August 13, 2012 response Proskauer Partner Gregg M. Mashberg responded for only the following Defendants, “Attorneys pro se for Proskauer Rose LLP, and Attorneys for Kenneth Rubenstein, Steven C Krane, and the Estate of Stephen Rackow Kaye.”
 Yet, Mashberg is representing himself Pro Se and fails to list himself as one of the Defendants he is responding for.
 Therefore, this Court must clarify for Proskauer’s Mashberg and Smith who they are representing and in what capacity are they representing “pro se.”
 It is unclear from their own language if they are representing Proskauer Rose LLP pro se, as their language states exactly that, “Attorneys pro se for Proskauer Rose LLP and…” Are they representing themselves Pro Se or their firm and partners pro se?
 Again, wholly confusing.